Maksym-UA/Amazon_Server/README.md

 ### It's running.
 Once your instance has started up, you can log into it with SSH from your browser.
 The public IP address of the instance is displayed along with its name.
-In the above picture it's 35.159.1.90.
-Explore the other tabs of the user interface to find the Lightsail firewall and other settings.
+Explore the other tabs of the user interface to find the
+Lightsail firewall and other settings.

 When you SSH in, you'll be logged as the ubuntu user.
 When you want to execute commands as `root`, you'll need to use the `sudo` command to do it.

+## Setup your new Linux Server

+### Connect to your server and update all currently installed packages.

+	$ sudo apt-get update
+	$ sudo apt-get updrade

+	Change the SSH port from 22 to 2200.
+Make sure to configure the Lightsail firewall to allow it.

+	$ sudo nano ssh_config

+	Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).

+	$ ufw allow 2200/tcp
+	$ ufw allow 80/tcp
+	$ ufw allow 123/tcp
+	$ ufw enable

+> *Warning*: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don't lock yourself out of the server.
+> When you change the SSH port, the Lightsail instance will no longer be accessible through the web app 'Connect using SSH' button.
+> The button assumes the default port is being used.
+There are instructions on the same page for connecting from your terminal to the instance.

 ### That's it you are ready to go!
 Feel free to make any changes to the provided code.